sidhant-gupta-004/OS-tuhdo/README.md

 + Everything

 #### Linking and Loading
 We use symbols (like functions in C) to tell a program to execute certain instructions present somewhere else in memory.
-This is done often in programming.
-Relocation is the process that replaces these symbols (the address of the function usually) with the actual "symbolic definition" of the code we want executed.
+This is done often in programming. *Symbol resolution* is the process that replaces these symbols (the address of the function usually) with the actual "symbolic definition" of the code we want executed.

 ## Layout
 The layout of this project is categorised as: